Frequently Asked Questions & Some Eggy Facts…

 Every St Ewe egg has the Red Lion stamp!
 We are also SALSA accredited, RSPCA Assured and Vegetarian Society approved.

-Delivering high quality, nutrient packed eggs to the market is what gets us out of bed each day.
+Delivering high-quality, nutrient-packed eggs to the market is what gets us out of bed each day.
 We ensure these high standards are met across our farms and for our hens…and good nutrition starts with them.

-Our new Super Eggs showcase this perfectly.
+Our Super Eggs showcase this perfectly.
 We give our hens an incredibly nutritious feed enriched with selenium & DHA Omega 3, which is fantastic for their health and in turn they deposit these nutrients into the eggs for us.

 • Immune system support